How to Play Craps in UK Casinos

 Understanding the Layout

-In order to learn the basics of Craps, you must first understand the layout of the game.
+To learn the basics of live casino Craps, you must first understand the layout of the game.

 Know Your Way Around the Table